NEW: Take control of your health with our easy at-home blood test kits. Get your test.

 Does losing weight lower cholesterol?

-Losing weight can make a difference to your cholesterol levels.
 Losing just 10% of your body weight will help lower your cholesterol and blood pressure, helping to keep your heart healthy.
 One study found that participants who lost 5-10% of their starting weight had significant reductions in their total cholesterol levels including ‘bad’ cholesterol.

 Increasing your physical activity and eating less by following portion size guidelines can help you to lose weight.
-Some people may find weight loss treatments helpful too.
-Find out more in our how to lose weight guide.
+You can find out more about how to lose weight.

 Weight loss treatments